 Through WORC, ARC partners with the U.S. Department of Labor to provide training and support activities to dislocated workers, new workforce entrants, incumbent workers, and individuals affected by substance use disorder.

 Throughout the year, ARC issues Requests for Proposals seeking contractors to support research, evaluation, capacity-building initiatives and more.

-Current and potential ARC grantees can explore our resource list for application guidelines, checklists, grant payment forms, and more.
+Applicants and current ARC grantees can explore our resource list for application checklists, project guidelines, payment and reporting forms, and more.

 ARC Grants Manual Training

 Learn more about the ARC Grants Manual by watching this 4-part series on project management, recordkeeping, audits, and more.